rhel-labs/instruqt/firewall-system-role/05-portforward/assignment.md

 enhanced_loading: null
 ---

-In this challenge we'll forward incoming tcp requests to rhelvm on port 9999 to 12345.
+In this challenge we'll forward incoming tcp requests to vm1 on port 9999 to 12345.

 In the [button label="controlnode"](tab-0) terminal, add the lines `- forward_port: '9999/tcp;12345;'` and
 `state: enabled`.